 Serena and Kei’s not so secret weapons

 According to the company’s Global Marketing Director, Kyle Schlegel, Countervail is proven to help players on three levels.
 Firstly it reduces vibration, secondly it reduces fatigue and as a result of those two, Countervail enables players to maintain more control during long matches.
+This will benefit Serena.

 Milos Raonic was the first Wilson player to use a racket with the technology, starting at the beginning of 2016.
 Schlegel says the world No.3 started playing with it three days before last year’s Australian Open, where he reached the semi-finals and went on to have his best season ever.

 “We were thrilled with Milos’ season,” said Schlegel, “but we also wanted to understand from a data standpoint what was really happening with Countervail.”
 So the team set about working with the University of Minnesota kinesiology department, wiring up university team players and gathering data.

 So what did they find?
 According to Schlegel, three significant percentages: 40, 30 and 10.

 Players experienced 40% more control when hitting with Countervail.
 They hit 40% more balls close to targets than when they did not have Countervail.
 Players experienced 30% less vibration when playing with Countervail and that led to players feeling 10% less fatigued later in their training session.